Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Abstract

 \section{Abstract}

 The substantial training cost of diffusion models hinders their deployment.
-Immiscible Diffusion~\cite{immiscible_diffusion_nips} recently showed that reducing diffusion trajectory mixing in the noise space via linear assignment accelerates training by simplifying denoising.
-To extend immiscible diffusion beyond the inefficient linear assignment under high batch sizes and high dimensions, we refine this concept to a broader miscibility reduction at any layer and by any implementation.
-Specifically, we empirically demonstrate the bijective nature of the denoising process with respect to immiscible diffusion, ensuring its preservation of generative diversity.
-Moreover, we provide thorough analysis and show step-by-step how immiscibility eases denoising and improves efficiency.
-Extending beyond linear assignment, we propose a family of implementations including K-nearest neighbor (KNN) noise selection and image scaling to reduce miscibility, achieving up to $>4\times$ faster training across diverse models and tasks including unconditional/conditional generation, image editing, and robotics planning.
-Furthermore, our analysis of immiscibility offers a novel perspective on how optimal transport (OT) enhances diffusion training.
-By identifying trajectory miscibility as a fundamental bottleneck, we believe this work establishes a potentially new direction for future research into high-efficiency diffusion training.
-The code is available at \url{https://github.com/yhli123/Immiscible-Diffusion}
+Immiscible Diffusion~\cite{immiscible_diffusion_nips} showed that reducing the mixing of images' diffusion destination in the noise space via linear assignment can accelerate diffusion training.
+However, concerns regarding limited image diversity and exploding execution times under large batch sizes limit its feasibility for large-scale training.
+In this work, we start from thoroughly tackling these limitations: For the image diversity, we demonstrate the bijective nature of the denoising process of vanilla diffusion, underlying that being immiscible cannot hurt the diversity.
+Moving beyond the noise layer, we refine immiscible diffusion's concept to a broader miscibility reduction at any layer, which enables us to propose a new family of its implementations much more efficient to execute under high batch sizes, including K-nearest neighbor (KNN) noise selection and image scaling.
+Overall, the immiscible diffusion family achieves up to $4\times$ faster training across diverse models and tasks, including unconditional/conditional generation, image editing, and robotics planning.
+Extensive analysis shows step-by-step on how immiscibility eases denoising and improves efficiency.
+Besides, our analysis of immiscibility offers a novel perspective on how optimal transport (OT) enhances diffusion training.
+By identifying trajectory miscibility as a fundamental bottleneck, we believe this work establishes a potentially new direction for future research in high-efficiency diffusion training. \keywords{Diffusion-based Models \and Manifold Learning}